 Despite regaining his position as shōgun, Yoshitada began to have conflicts with Ōuchi Yoshioki.
 In 1509, Sumimoto and Yukinaga attacked Kyōto, but lost in a counterattack by Takakuni and Yoshioki at the Battle of Nyoigatake, causing Sumimoto and Yukinaga to flee to Awa.

 In 1511, Yoshizumi joined with his brother-in-law (Hosokawa Masakata – head of the Tenkyū branch of the Hosokawa) on a series of attacks.
-This began with an assault against Fukai Castle at the Battle of Fukai Castle in Sakai in Izumi Province.
+This began with an assault against Fukai Castle at the Battle of Fukai in Sakai in Izumi Province.
 Thereafter, the combined forces of Akamatsu Yoshimura and Hosokawa Hisaharu attacked Takao Castle at the Battle of Ashiyagawara in Settsu Province.
 Next, Sumimoto and Masakata, together with Akamatsu Yoshimura, attacked the allied forces of Takakuni and Ōuchi Yoshioki at the Battle of Funaokayama in Kyōto.
 However, prior to this conflict, Yoshizumi died of illness, and the forces suffered a major defeat by the Ōuchi.
 Masakata was killed while Sumimoto escaped to Settsu.

 In 1518, Ōuchi Yoshioki returned to his home province of Suō.
-In 1519, Sumimoto and Yukinaga invaded Settsu at the Battle of Tanaka Castle.
+In 1519, Sumimoto and Yukinaga invaded Settsu at the Siege of Tanaka Castle.
 Early in 1520, locals rioted in Yamashiro Province in concert with Sumimoto, while Ashikaga Yoshitane, the shōgun, began to collude with Sumimoto.
 This left Takakuni isolated, whereupon he fled to Sakamoto in Ōmi Province, enabling Sumimoto to establish a new administration.
 However, by the spring of 1520, Takakuni had re-grouped his army and attacked Kyōto.
 Sumimoto and Yukinaga did not have time to gather forces, resulting in the defeat of Yukinaga at the Battle of Tōji Temple, at which he was apprehended and killed himself.
 Sumimoto fled to Tanba Castle in Settsu, and his administration collapsed after a brief tenure.
 Sumimoto became depressed and fell ill, and under continuing attack by Takakuni, was forced to flee again to Harima Province.
 He later died at Shōzui Castle in Awa.